oracle-livelabs/developer/python-and-database-scripting/Lab1-adb/adb.md

 In this lab, you will:

-- Setup an Oracle Autonomous Database
+- Setup an Oracle Autonomous Database, shared infrastructure

 ### Prerequisites